Varshitha713/first-contrib-placement/README.md

   check [index.html](index.html) for the structure of the card

 * You can also raise issues regarding the webpage design and work on them

+* Don't forget to add a category to the card for filtering.
+Feel free to add new categories if wanted

 These cards will appear on the main page to help students easily explore resources.
 Want to add a resource?